Karl Boyes (pool player)

-Karl Boyes (born 4 November 1992) is an English professional pool player.
+Karl Boyes (born 4 November 1982) is an English professional pool player.
 Boyes is a former 8-ball world champion and has won the Mosconi Cup four times representing Team Europe.

 Career

 He won the 2010 world 8-ball championships.
 In the final, Boyes had the much better start and led Niels Feijen 4-0 and 11–5, before his opponent started a catch-up and levelled at 12-12.
 Boyes won the final rack, winning 13–12.

 Boyes first victory on the Euro Tour came at the 2010 Austrian Open, where after defeating compatriot Chris Melling 97 in the semi-finals, he clinched the title with a 96 win against Nick van den Berg in the final.
 In 2012, Boyes won the World Series of Pool Speed Pool title, beating Darren Appleton in the final.

 Boyes has been a part of four Mosconi Cup teams, competing for Europe in 2010, 2013, 2014 and 2015.
 In all of these seasons, Europe would defeat the USA.
 Boyes and Darren Appleton won the World Cup of Pool in 2014 after beating Netherlands in the final 109.
 It marked the first time that England had won the competition.

-Boyes reached the final of the 2015 US Open Nine-ball Championship but was heavily defeated 311 by Kevin Cheng in the final.
+Boyes reached the final of the 2015 US Open Nine-ball Championship but was defeated 611 by Cheng Yu-hsuan in the final.
 Boyes reached the semi-finals of the World Pool Masters in Gibraltar in 2018.
 After beating Ralf Souquet in their quarter-final match, Boyes was then defeated in the last four by Niels Feijen 38.
 In 2021, Boyes and Appleton formed an England C team at the World Cup of Pool, receiving a late call up after a withdrawal.
 They reached the final after whitewashing Slovakia in the semi-finals before losing 611 to Germany in the final.

 In 2024 it was announced that Boyes would be the captain of Team Europe in the inaugural Reyes Cup versus Team Asia.
 The event would be similar in format to the Mosconi Cup.
-Asia would go on to win 11-6 in Manila.
+Asia would go on to win 11–6 in Manila.